codrAlxx/invoice-webapp/readme.md

 - You can change the basic user credentials in local.yml file of the root directory.

 #### CLOUDINARY
-To get your Google ClientID for authentication, go to the [credential Page ](https://console.cloud.google.com/apis/credentials) (if you are new, then [create a new project first](https://console.cloud.google.com/projectcreate) and follow the following steps;
+To get your Cloudinary and cloud name `CLOUDINARY_CLOUD_NAME` and credentials for it go to [Cloudinary](https://cloudinary.com/) and register for a free account.
+For further information on how to get your API keys go to the [credential Page ](https://cloudinary.com/documentation/cloudinary_credentials_tutorial).